Day 1 - Flight from Las Vegas to Salt Lake City - About an hour

-When you reach West Yellowstone, you will be taken to the self catering studio at which you are staying.
+When you reach West Yellowstone, you will be taken to Yellowstone Motel, where you will be staying.
 After checking in you can explore the town, take a walk through the forest into Yellowstone, go to the Grizzly and Wolf Discovery Center (a must see) or check out a movie at the IMAX.

 The roads running through Yellowstone make up a massive figure of eight.
 The lower loop of the figure of eight comprises most of the thermal features that are to be seen in Yellowstone, including, of course, Old Faithful!

-From West Yellowstone we'll follow the Madison River to Madison Junction, where we'll turn right, or south.
+From West Yellowstone we'll follow the Madison River to Madison Junction.
+At Madison Junction we will turn right, or south, and travel along the Firehole River which runs through Yellowstone's thermal areas.
+The Firehole is famous amongst anglers for its pristine beauty and selection of brown, brook and rainbow trout.
 Depending on the time of the year, this area is often teeming with wildlife.
 With any luck you will see bison, elk, Trumpeter Swans and other animals and birds.
 A special treat in the spring is the baby bison calves.

 The first main thermal area we will be visiting is the Lower Geyser Basin, and Fountain Paint Pots.
 There is a boardwalk system running around and through the Fountain Paint Pots area, and it is a great place to go for a stroll, if the bison haven't got there first!
 Apart from the paint pots, there is also a selection of other thermal features in the area, including a number of geysers, one or other of which almost always seems to be erupting.

 The next stop is the Midway Geyser Basin, home to Grand Prismatic Spring - one of the largest anywhere in the world - as well as Excelsior Geyser, now dormant, but discharging thousands of gallons of water every minute.

 Yellowstone Lake is off to the east as we make the trip up to Fishing Bridge.
 From there we head through the Hayden Valley, following the Yellowstone River, up to Grand Canyon of the Yellowstone.
 On the way we will pass Mud Volcano.

 The Hayden Valley is known for its wildlife, particularly large herds of bison at certain times of the year.
 It is also an excellent location to look for grizzly bears, especially in the spring and early summer when they may be preying on newborn bison and elk cubs.

 The Grand Canyon of the Yellowstone is an unexpected treat amongst the thermal wonders.
 The Yellowstone River has carved an impressive canyon through the rocks, over which two falls drop.
 The Lower Falls is over twice the size of Niagara Falls!
 It is in this area that you can catch a glimpse of the yellowish tinge to the rocks, from which the Yellowstone River got its name, but at a different location.
 We'll check out the canyon and falls from a number of different locations.
 You get so close to the Upper Falls that you almost feel like you can reach out and touch the thundering water.
 Don't!

 It is now time to go back to West Yellowstone.

 You are on your own for dinner and will spend the night in the same place.

 There is going to be a lot to see and do.
-We'll head out of West Yellowstone towards Madison Junction, where the Firehole and Gibbon Rivers meet to form the Madision River.
+We'll head out of West Yellowstone towards Madison Junction, where the Firehole and Gibbon Rivers meet to form the Madison River.
 Turning left (north) we'll make for Norris Geyser Basin.
 Along the way we'll stop briefly at Gibbon Falls.